๐Ÿ•ธ๏ธNetworked Life

 Self-Check Questions

-1. Which two standards both operate in the 2.4 GHz band but serve fundamentally different use cases—and what design choices create that difference?
+1. Which two standards both operate in the 2.4 GHz band but serve fundamentally different use cases?
+What design choices create that difference?

 2. If you needed to deploy sensors across a large farm that must run on batteries for 3+ years, which standard would you choose and why?
 What topology would the network use?

-3. Compare and contrast ZigBee and Wi-Fi: both can connect smart home devices, so what factors would determine which standard is more appropriate for a given application?
+3. Compare ZigBee and Wi-Fi: both can connect smart home devices, so what factors would determine which standard is more appropriate for a given application?

 4. Why does NFC's extremely short range (centimeters) actually represent a security advantage rather than a limitation?
 What authentication step does physical proximity replace?

-5. An FRQ asks you to design a network for autonomous vehicles requiring real-time communication.
-Why would satellite communication be problematic, and what standard better addresses the latency requirements?
+5. You're asked to design a network for autonomous vehicles requiring real-time communication.
+Why would geostationary satellite communication be problematic, and what standard better addresses the latency requirements?